obdev/v-usb/usbdrv/Readme.txt

 USBID-License.txt for details.

 Objective Development also has some license offerings which include product IDs.
-See http://www.obdev.at/avrusb/ for details.
+See http://www.obdev.at/vusb/ for details.

 DEVELOPMENT SYSTEM
 ==================
 This driver has been developed and optimized for the GNU compiler version 3 (gcc 3).
 It does work well with gcc 4, but with bigger code size.
 We recommend that you use the GNU compiler suite because it is freely available.
-AVR-USB has also been ported to the IAR compiler and assembler.
+V-USB has also been ported to the IAR compiler and assembler.
 It has been tested with IAR 4.10B/W32 and 4.12A/W32 on an ATmega8 with the "small" and "tiny" memory model.
 Not every release is tested with IAR CC and the driver may